I Show You Secrets

 "I Show You Secrets" is a song by German Eurodance act Pharao, which consisted of Indian/German singer Kyra Pharao (Claudia Banerjee) and American rapper Deon Blue (Marcus Deon Thomas).
-It was released in 1994 by Dance Pool label as the first single from the act's debut album, Pharao (1994), and was well received among music critics, hitting success in many European countries.
+It was released in 1994, by Dance Pool label, as the first single from the act's debut album, Pharao (1994), and was well received among music critics, hitting success in many European countries.
 It was written by Stevie Steve and Alexander Hawking with Deon Thomas and Tomcat, and produced by Steve and Hawking.
 The single was a top-10 hit in Austria, Finland, Germany, Israel and Switzerland.
-The music video for "I Show You Secrets" was directed by John Clayton and received A-list rotation on Germany's VIVA.
+The music video for "I Show You Secrets" was directed by John Clayton and received A-list rotation on German music television channel VIVA.

 Background and release

 "I Show You Secrets" was originally made before the concept of Pharao was established.
-Manager Thomas Wagner, who masterminded the project with producer duo DJ Stevie Steve and Alexander Hawking, told in an 1994-interview, "Everything fell in the right place.
+Manager Thomas Wagner, who masterminded the project with producer duo DJ Stevie Steve and Alexander Hawking, told in a 1994 interview, "Everything fell in the right place.
 My partners had the song.
 Half Indian/half German singer Kyra Pharao had the right voice, and her name within the context of this mysteriously sounding music plus its lyrical message evoked images of the old Egypt."